AdobeDocs/experience-platform.en/help/edge/fundamentals/debugging.md

 # Debugging

 When debugging is enabled, the SDK outputs messages to the browser console that can be helpful in debugging your implementation and understanding how the SDK is behaving.
-Debugging also results in a server-side synchronous validation of the data being collected against the schema you have configured.

 Debugging is disabled by default, but can be toggled on in three different ways: